Istituto Nazionale di Oceanografia e di Geofisica Sperimentale - OGS

 -

-During Austral Summer 1989-90, the National Institute of Oceanography and Applied Geophysics - OGS, conducted marine geological and geophysical surveys off South Pacific ocean, in the Weddell Sea over Bellingshausen Sea, in the Ross Sea and over Admundsen Sea.
-This cruise collected approximately 8763 km of multichannel seismic reflection (MCS) data.
-The surveys extended, in diferent area, between longitudes 34 and 172 degrees west , and between latitudes 59 and 76 degrees south.
+In December 1989, the National Institute of Oceanography and Applied Geophysics - OGS conducted marine geological and geophysical surveys off the Pacific Margin of the Antarctic Peninsula, in the Weddell Sea and over Admundsen Sea.
+This cruise collected approximately 3,478.4 km of 30-fold multichannel seismic reflection (MCS) data.
+The surveys extended between longitudes 41 and 99 degrees west , and between latitudes 61 and 69 degrees south.
 The surveys were carried out by the research vessel OGS Explora.
 The digital MCS data were recorded on a SERCEL SN 358 DMX system.
-The source consisted of an airgun array with variable configuration from a total volume of 45.16 litres fired approximately every 50 meters.
+The source consisted of an airgun array with a total volume of 45.16 litres fired approximately every 50 meters.
 A GPS + TRANSIT satellite receiver system was used for navigation.
 Processing of the data generally followed a conventional sequence: Reformat, Trace-sum with differential NMO, Quality control, Amplitude recovery, Deconvolution, Velocity analysis, NMO corrections, Mute, Trace weighting, Stack, Mixing, Filter, Balance.